Last edited: 13th January 2020

-Just before I turned forty last year, I was having a catch up/gossip with an acquaintance when the topic of kids came up.
+Just before I turned forty in 2017, I was having a catch up/gossip with an acquaintance when the topic of kids came up.
 When are you going to get round to having kids, she said, as if having kids was a chore I’d just forgotten to do (note to self: pick up the dry cleaning, clean the bathroom, cut my toenails, have kids…).
 She was herself a mother of three, a year younger than me, and her permanently knackered facial expression and relentless schedule of kids’ clubs and homework duties, on top of the usual family dramas and domestics, had not really sold me on procreation.
 When I told her I had decided not to have children, there was a sharp intake of breath (you would have thought I’d told her there had been a world-wide shortage of avocado #middleclassissues), her eyes went wide with shock and she patronisingly purred, “But if you don’t have kids, you will have no legacy”.
 No legacy?!
 I was absolutely fuming.

 What did that even mean?
 If I die without having had kids then my life has been worthless, was that it?
 I couldn’t believe I was hearing such a statement in 2017.
 I don’t need to give birth to a child to validate my existence.
 That’s a ridiculous notion.
 I don’t judge people for choosing to have children so I don’t understand why I am sometimes judged for choosing not to have them.
 All women are different and have the right to choose how they live their lives.
 To be viewed with pity and perceived as lacking because I haven’t chosen the same life path as those who want to be mothers is deeply offensive.